twistby/dtc-project/README.md

 3. Load data to BQ/load data to BQ

 If you don't have paid dbt cloud account run

-4. Transform data with dbt cli/run dbt
+- Transform data with dbt cli/run dbt

 If you have paid dbt cloud account

-4. Transform data with dbt cloud/run dbt-cloud job
+- Transform data with dbt cloud/run dbt-cloud job

-After that, tables will be created in the BigQuery product dataset for further visualization of the information
+After that, tables will be created in the BigQuery product dataset for further visualization of the information.